r2m2n8j/OOPsConcept/Class.md

+# Abstraction
+- Hiding internal implementation and just highlight the set of services What we are offering is the concept of **Abstraction**.
+- We are writing code and using int value in decimal without knowing that How computer store int value in 32bit form.
+- The main advantage of
+    1. Achieve security because we are not highlighting our internal implementation.
+  2. Without effecting outside person we can perform any type of system update.
+Enhancement will become easy.
+  3. It improves maintainability of the application.
+  4. It improves easiness to use system.

+# Encapsulation
+- Is the concept of binding data and methods and preventing it from unauthorized access.
+- It wraps up data and functions under single unit.
+- Encapsulation can be achieved by declaring all the variables in the class as private and writing public methods in the class  to set and get the values of variables.
+- **Main feature** : Data hiding, Providing access control and modularity
+- Modularity is the principle of breaking down complex system into smaller independent  and coherent units.
+- The main advantages
+    1. Safety
+  2. We can achieve security
+  3. Enhance will become easy
+  4. It improves maintainability of the application.
+- **Disadvantage** It increase length of the code and slow shutdown evaluation.

+# Inheritance
+- Inheritance in Java is mechanism in which one object acquires all the properties and behaviours of a parent object.
+- The idea behind inheritance in Java is that you can create new classes that are built upon existing classes.

+# Polymorphism
+- one name but multiple form is the concept of Polymorphism.
+1. Use of parent reference to hold child object is a concept of Polymorphism.
+    * List<Integer> list = new ArrayList<>();
+    * Parent class reference can be used to hold child class object but using that reference we can call parent class method only.
+   * **When we should go for parent reference to hold child object**?
+   * If we don't know exact runtime type of object than we should go for Parent reference.
+2. Example
+   * Method name is same, but we can apply for different types of arguments (**Overloading**)
+   * abs(int)
+   * abs(long)
+   * abs(float)
+3. Example
+    * Method signature is same but in parent class one type of implementation and in the child class another type of implementation (**Overriding**)

 # Is a relationship
 - It is also known as an inheritance
 - The main advantage of Is-A-Relationship is code reusability.